How to Remove Special Characters in Excel

 Code Explanation:

-• In the first place, the function name is the function Erase_Special_Characters().
+• We name the function Erase_Special_Characters().

 Applying code for a defined function to erase special characters